bananakitssu/ui-tools/README.md

 ```

 > [!NOTE]
 > Documentation coming soon.
-Instead of reading a documentation, you can read the component files in `src/` instead
+Instead of reading a documentation, you can read the component files in `src/` in GitHub, or `dist/` in NPM.